Combinatorial Proofs in Bordered Heegaard Floer homology: Relations on the mapping class groupoid

-The coefficient $c_1$ must have length one on the left boundary and zero on the right, and $c_2$ must have length zero on the left and one on the right, or vice-versa.
+The coefficient $c_1$ must have length one on the left boundary and length zero on the right, and $c_2$ must have length zero on the left and length one on the right, or vice-versa.
 Looking at the Heegaard diagram, the only possibility is that $c_1$ is produced by domain $A$ and $c_2$ by domain $B$.

-In what follows, we show that for each of the domains $A,B,D,E$ and starting and ending generators with the correct idempotents, there is exactly one arrow.
+In what follows, we show that for each of the domains $A,B,D+C$, and $E+C$, and any starting and ending generators with matching idempotents, there is exactly one arrow.
 These arrows, together with the ones coming from simple horizontal strips, cover each length-one interval exactly once, which verifies (ID-3).

-Domain $A$ and $B$ are straightforward since they involve only length one coefficients.
-The next case is domain $D$.
-If the $B$ pair is not occupied, the arrow is produced by:
+Domains $A$ and $B$ are straightforward since they involve only length one coefficients.
+The next case is the domain $D+C$.
+If pair 2 is not occupied, the arrow follows from (\ref{eq:da1.1}) and (\ref{eq:da2.3}):

-If the $B$ pair is occupied, then the type $DA$ arrow on the left side depends on the ordering.
-However, in either case we get one arrow after tensoring:
+If pair 2 is occupied, then the type $\DA$ arrows on the left side depends on the ordering.
+However, in either case we get the same arrow after box tensoring.
+If upper interval comes first, it follows from (\ref{eq:da1.2}) and (\ref{eq:da2.1}) (first diagram below).
+Otherwise, it follows from (\ref{eq:da1.5}), (\ref{eq:da1.3}), and (\ref{eq:da2.2}) (second diagram below).